technowar/btg/README.md

 - **TDD**
 	- Run `make tdd`
-	- Write you're code ( watchers will auto run the tests for you )
+	- Write your code ( watchers will auto run the tests for you )
 - **Server**
+	- Run `docker-compose up`
 	- Run `make server`
-	- Write you're code ( watchers will... yup! )
+	- Write your code ( watchers will... yup! )

 ---
 More **docs** soon...